YuyangXueEd/MuLTIHydra/README.md

 ## 📌  Introduction

-MRI reconstruction using diffusion, build using PyTorch Lightning and Hydra.
+A multi-purpose deep learning template, build using PyTorch Lightning and Hydra.

+### Pre-made Template

+- For general purpose, use the `main` branch.
+- For MRI Reconstruction with FastMRI as an example, checkout the `Recon` branch
+- For Huggingface Transformers, checkout the `Transformers` branch
+- For huggingface Diffuser, checkout the `Diffuser` branch
+- More to go ...

 ## Project Structure